Haliburton

 Other common features of Haliburton homes for sale include large front decks, raised entryways and porches, and, for the larger homes, great rooms with high peaked ceilings and full-length windows for appreciating the surrounding trees.

 Homes in Haliburton also have many properties for sale in more conventional suburban-Canada designs.
-Some of these are characteristically mid-century single-family homes, in garrison house and split-level configurations, with prominent use of white facings and red-brick exteriors.
+Some of these are characteristically mid-century single-family homes, garrison houses and split-level configurations, with prominent use of white facings and red-brick exteriors.

 There are also many cabins and cottages - already built - with lake frontage so you can enjoy private water access (or ice access) from your Haliburton home whenever you want.